Pac-Land: Legacy

-It is considered an important and influential game in the platform genre, paving the way for games such as Ghosts'n Goblins, Alex Kidd, and Wonder Boy.
+Pac-Land is an important and influential game in the platform genre, paving the way for games such as Ghosts 'n Goblins, Alex Kidd, and Wonder Boy.
 Pac-Man creator Toru Iwatani has since labeled it as his favorite Pac-Man sequel for its interesting concept and gameplay.
 He said Shigeru Miyamoto told him it had a profound influence on the creation of Super Mario Bros.
-Shigeru Miyamoto himself also says that Pac-Land had an influence on Super Mario Bros, but to a lesser extent, saying that while he was in Tokyo seeing Namco has developed a platforming game he decided that he should follow suit.
+Shigeru Miyamoto himself also says that Pac-Land had an influence on Super Mario Bros., but to a lesser extent, saying that while he was in Tokyo seeing Namco has developed a platforming game he decided that he should follow suit.
 The only feature of Pac-Land Miyamoto cites as a direct inspiration was the blue background of the game as opposed to the black ones he typically would put in his games.

 Shortly after the game's release, Namco produced a board game adaptation for its Fantasy Board Game series, based on the player reaching the end of the board without losing the "fairy chip".
 A Japanese LCD handheld game was released in 1990.
 Many of Pac-Man's moves in the Super Smash Bros. series are directly based on Pac-Land, such as his fire hydrant attack.
 Super Smash Bros. for Wii U and Super Smash Bros.
 Ultimate include a stage based on the game, featuring automatic scrolling.